Miguel Vargas Player Props: Dodgers vs. Yankees

-The Los Angeles Dodgers, including Miguel Vargas (.244 on-base percentage in past 10 games, 80 points below season-long percentage), battle starting pitcher Gerrit Cole and the New York Yankees at Dodger Stadium, Saturday at 7:15 PM ET.
+The Los Angeles Dodgers, including Miguel Vargas (.152 batting average in his past 10 games), battle starter Domingo German and the New York Yankees at Dodger Stadium, Sunday at 7:10 PM ET.

-In his previous game he had a one-hit showing (1-for-3) against the Yankees.
+He had a one-hit performance in his last game (1-for-2) against the Yankees.

 Miguel Vargas Game Info & Props vs. the Yankees